atomix/dazl/README.md

 ![License](https://img.shields.io/github/license/atomix/dazl)
 [![Build](https://img.shields.io/github/actions/workflow/status/atomix/dazl/test.yml)](https://github.com/atomix/dazl/actions/workflows/test.yml)

-## A lightweight hierarchical logging framework for Go
+## Lightweight Java-style logging for Go
 ### Promotes flexible, configurable, testable, debuggable applications.

 Dazl is not just another Go logging framework.
 We're not here to reinvent Go logging for the nth time.
-Instead, dazl wraps [a logging library that already works](https://github.com/uber-go/zap), enriching it and the existing ecosystem with fine-grained logging controls and configuration files, making your applications easier to configure and debug, both for you and your users.
+Dazl is logging facade inspired by similar frameworks in Java, like [slf4j](https://slf4j.org), which are widely used throghout the Java ecosystem to provide a common interface, configuration, and abstractions for all the most popular logging libraries for the JVM.
+Dazl wraps [a logging library that already works](https://github.com/uber-go/zap), enriching it and the existing ecosystem with fine-grained logging controls and configuration files, making your applications easier to configure and debug, both for you and your users.

 ### A brief history